-Faculty: Rickert Althaus, Gary Cesarz, Mitchel Gerber, Albert Hayward, Debra Holzhauer, Bronik Matwijkiw, William Miller, Tomoaki Nomi, Bambi Robinson, Kevin Sexton, Patty Sharp, Brian Smentkowski, Jeremy Walling a Bachelor of Arts with a major in Philosophy, and minors in Political Science, Public Administration, Philosophy, and Religious Studies.
+Faculty: Rickert Althaus, Gary Cesarz, Mitchel Gerber, Albert Hayward, Debra Holzhauer, Bronik Matwijkiw, William Miller, Tomoaki Nomi, Bambi Robinson, Kevin Sexton, Patty Sharp, Brian Smentkowski, Jeremy Walling

+The Department of Political Science, Philosophy, and Religion offers both a Bachelor of Arts and a Bachelor of Science with majors in Political Science, a Bachelor of Arts with a major in Philosophy, and minors in Political Science, Public Administration, Philosophy, and Religious Studies.
 The department has all the major fields in Political Science: American Politics, Comparative Politics, International Relations, Political Theory, and Public Administration.
 The Department serves the University with pre-law advising to assist all students planning a legal career.
 The Public Administration Program focuses on public employment, and is strongly supported by internships in government and not-for-profit institutions.
 The Philosophy program includes study in the traditional areas of history, logic, and ethics, and offers advanced study in philosophy of law, aesthetics, philosophy of science and contemporary philosophy.
 The program is broad based and encourages the development of literary and conceptual skills together with appreciation for the best of humanistic scholarship.
 A major in philosophy provides excellent preparation for students wishing to do graduate work in philosophy, business and law.
 The department provides a strong contribution to the University Studies program with offerings at the upper and lower division aesthetics, philosophical classics, ethics, logic, American government, comparative politics, social philosophy, Old and New Testament literature and world religions.
 The department also offers a wide range of courses in applied ethics (business, environmental, media, and medical ethics), political theory, jurisprudence, and holocaust studies.